Page speed in 2026 is about field data, not lab scores

 AI crawlers (GPTBot, ClaudeBot, PerplexityBot) have stricter timeouts than Googlebot.
 Slow pages get partial parsing or skipped entirely.
 Sites with consistent sub-2-second load times get cited more often in AI Overviews because the AI parsers can actually finish reading the page before timing out.

-AI search will not directly show you a "performance ranking" signal, but the correlation between fast sites and frequent AI citations is increasingly clear in observation.
+AI search will not directly show you a "performance ranking" signal, but the correlation between fast, server-rendered pages and frequent AI citations is increasingly clear in observation.
+A good Performance score is rarely the thing that gets you cited, but a bad one is frequently the thing that gets you skipped.